imrafaelmerino/java-fun/docs/README.md

 And what about the modify action?
 It's created internally from _get_ and _set_!

-Defining the _set_ action you may notice how cumbersome to create records is.
+Defining the _set_ action you may notice how cumbersome to create a records is.
 They are immutable data structures and every modification means to create a new instance.
 And it's even more cumbersome when we have nested records.
 We'll see how composing optics can help us with this.